Zavarov/zav.jrc/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-A big shoutout to all the people involved with [pushshift.io](https://pushshift.io/).
-They do an awesome job and their site was fundamental for circumventing the 1000 submissions restriction.